Fixed orthodontic braces

 Sometimes a cross bite this can be treated with a rapid maxillary expansion device appliance which is fitted to the back teeth of the upper jaw.
 The expansion device has a special screw which is turned by the patient at frequent intervals to widen the upper jaw to match with the lower jaw and correct the cross bite.

 Clear aligners such as Invisalign® appliances are almost invisible.
-A series of clear plastic aligners are fabricated and are usually changed every two to four weeks.
+A series of clear plastic aligners are fabricated and are usually changed every one to three weeks.
 They are worn fulltime but removed for eating and brushing your teeth.
 Invisalign® braces are computer designed and Nigel Taylor has been trained by Align Technologies, the company that manufactures Invisalign.

 These are removable from the mouth and are used for some simple tooth movements.
 They are made up of delicate wires and springs, which apply gentle forces to the teeth.

 A functional appliance is a removable brace that treats upper and lower teeth at the same time using the muscles of the jaws to help correct the bite and reduce the prominence of front teeth.

 It is important to remember that your teeth can move throughout life whether or not you have had braces.
 At the end of treatment you will be provided with retainers which are designed to keep your teeth straight.
 My usual advice is to wear retainers full time for four to six months following completion of treatment; then retainers are worn at night time for a further four to six months.
 Retainer wear is recommended for one to two nights a week for an indefinite period of time.
 Clean retainer braces with soap and water or special cleaning tablets; toothpaste can damage clear retainers.

 There are different styles of retainer brace.
 A Hawley type of retainer is described below